gorhill/uBO-Extra/README.md

 Related: [Chromium issue 129353](https://bugs.chromium.org/p/chromium/issues/detail?id=129353).

 In fact, any extension which listens to network request through the chrome.webRequest API can gain the ability to see and act on WebSocket connections with this companion extensions.

+Currently works known to work with uBlock Origin 1.7.2 and above.